Krukov/cashews/Readme.md

 This will use local sqlite databases (with shards) as storage.

 It is a good choice if you don't want to use redis, but you need a shared storage, or your cache takes a lot of local memory.
-Also, it is good choice for client side local storage.
+Also, it is a good choice for client side local storage.

-You cat setup disk cache with [FanoutCache parameters](http://www.grantjenks.com/docs/diskcache/api.html#fanoutcache)
+You can setup disk cache with [FanoutCache parameters](http://www.grantjenks.com/docs/diskcache/api.html#fanoutcache)

 ** Warning ** `cache.scan` and `cache.get_match` does not work with this storage (works only if shards are disabled)